Chesterfield Domestic Violence Law Firm

 In a petition for protection, spouses or former partners in a highly contested child custody case or divorce may assert false allegations of child abuse or domestic violence in order to obtain an advantage in child custody or to obtain sole possession of the marital home.
 These false allegations could be substantially detrimental to your child custody or divorce case.
 If you are a victim of false allegations of domestic violence or child abuse, call us for an experienced attorney to defend you against these false allegations.

-If you have been a victim of domestic violence or feel you need a protective order, the Galmiche Law Firm can help.
-We can be reached at (636) 532-2300 or click here.
+If you have been a victim of domestic violence or feel you need a protective order, the Galmiche Law Firm, P.C. can help.
+Contact us today to request a free case evaluation.